-    The best activities to do after age 65 are those that boost your cardiovascular health and strength.
+The best activities to do after age 65 boost your cardiovascular health and strength.
 Get out in the sunshine or join a yoga class for a gentle workout.
 Do some chores around the house, or take a walk at your local park.
-Try something new and make sure you enjoy doing it!
+Try something new, and make sure you enjoy doing it!

-Walking is an excellent activity to do after age 65 because it improves circulation and strengthens your joints.
-It’s also an easy way for you to get some exercise into your daily routine.
+Walking is excellent after age 65 because it improves circulation and strengthens your joints.
+It’s also easy to get some exercise into your daily routine.
 So get creative and find something you enjoy!
-Of course, you can always walk in the park, as you shop, cutting the grass, or on the beach.
+Of course, you can always walk in the park, as you shop, cut grass, or on the beach.

 You can use natural activities to get back in shape by dancing, doing house chores, yard work, washing the car, or standing instead of sitting.
 It’s imperative to stay active for as long as possible to maintain your health and wellness.
-So get out there, stay active, and enjoy the wonderful world around you!
+So get out there, stay active, and enjoy the wonderful world!

-What are the best exercises to help you get back into shape after age 65?
+What exercises will help you get back into shape after age 65?

 What is the best diet for getting back in shape after age 65?

-How does a fiber diet help you get back in shape after age 65?
+How does a fiber diet help you return to shape after age 65?

-You must first understand that fiber isn’t just one food—it’s the name of a type of plant nutrient.
-And it comes in two forms: soluble and insoluble; together, they form what many doctors refer to as “nature’s broom.”
+You must first understand that fiber isn’t just one food—it’s the name of a plant nutrient.
+And it comes in two forms: soluble and insoluble; together, they form what many doctors call “nature’s broom.”

 Soluble fiber dissolves easily in water, forming a gel-like material, which is why it’s often referred to as “viscous fiber.”
-Insoluble fiber doesn’t dissolve in water; instead, the cells of this type of plant matter are rugged and don’t allow water or any other liquids into them.
-Both types of fiber help clean out the digestive tract by promoting regularity and easing bowel movements.
+On the other hand, insoluble fiber doesn’t dissolve in water; instead, the cells of this plant matter are rugged and don’t allow water or any other liquids into them.
+Both fibers help clean the digestive tract by promoting regularity and easing bowel movements.

 People who have a diet high in fiber have a lower weight circumference, likely because this nutrient provides a feeling of fullness without adding a lot of calories.

-A fiber diet can quickly help you get back into shape after age 65!
-Even better: Eating soluble fiber from certain fruits and vegetables can slow sugar absorption rate into your blood, effectively reducing spikes in your blood sugar levels.
+A fiber diet can quickly help you regain shape after age 65!
+Even better: Eating soluble fiber from certain fruits and vegetables can slow the sugar absorption rate into your blood, effectively reducing spikes in your blood sugar levels.

 It’s easy to get more fiber in your diet: Add more fruits, vegetables, and whole grains to every meal.
-As you age, try incorporating foods that are high in soluble fiber, such as apples, pears, oatmeal, and oats; this is because this type of fiber can help lower cholesterol levels.
+As you age, try incorporating foods high in soluble fiber, such as apples, pears, oatmeal, and oats; this fiber can help lower cholesterol levels.

-The last word is using natural activities, dieting, and exercise to get back into shape after age 65.
+The last word is on using biological activities, dieting, and exercise to get back into shape after age 65.